Skip to main content

 The Token Test (revised) assesses verbal comprehension by having participants follow multi-step instructions to manipulate colored tokens.
 Each token is a simple colored shape (circle, square, triangle, or rectangle).

-This implementation uses HTML Canvas for smooth, free-form dragging with visual feedback.
+This implementation uses HTML Canvas for smooth, free-form interaction with visual feedback.

 Scientific Background